lathil/jenkins-distributed/README.md

 # Kubernetes
 One example
-- kubernetes/kubernetes-jenkins2.yaml : yml template to luanch a Jenkins master based  on Dockerfile-centos-master-kubernetes.yml that launch slaves on demand.
+- kubernetes/kubernetes-jenkins2.yaml : yml template to launch a Jenkins master based  on Dockerfile-centos-master-kubernetes.yml that launch slaves on demand.

+kubectl apply -f kubernetes/kubernetes-jenkins2.yaml